The Silent Thought: Modeling Internal Cognition in Full-Duplex Spoken Dialogue Models via Latent Reasoning: Related Work

 \paragraph{Full-Duplex Spoken Dialogue Systems} Spoken interaction is transitioning from conventional turn-based paradigms \citep{sarikaya2002turn} toward advanced full-duplex architectures \citep{veluri2024beyond,wang2024full} that support concurrent listening and speaking.
-Current research in this domain prioritizes engineering components such as streaming ASR \citep{streaming_asr, he2019streaming, vad_analysis}, incremental text-to-speech (TTS) \citep{Incremental_Processing, skerry2018towards}, and robust barge-in management \citep{orise, schlangen2011general}.
-Furthermore, incremental dialogue strategies \citep{khouzaimi2016reinforcement, zhang2025llm} improve conversational naturalness under overlapping-speech conditions.
+Current research in this domain prioritizes engineering components such as streaming ASR \citep{streaming_asr}, incremental text-to-speech (TTS) \citep{Incremental_Processing}, robust barge-in management \citep{ schlangen2011general}, and incremental dialogue strategies \citep{zhang2025llm}.
+Beyond cascaded pipelines, recent work has also explored end-to-end training of full-duplex SDLMs \cite{moshi, salmonnomni}.
+For example, Yu et al. propose SALMONN-omni~\citep{salmonnomni}, the first codec-free full-duplex speech LLM enabling the model to autonomously decide when to listen, speak, and yield, while preserving text-centric reasoning and achieving strong spoken QA and conversational performance.
 However, a significant limitation of existing frameworks is that during the user’s turn, they typically enforce silence by repeatedly outputting pause tokens without performing any reasoning.
 Several approaches implement a streaming “think-while-listening” process by constructing explicit streaming CoTs \citep{chronological, shanks, thkwhilis_Wat}.
 These approaches either require complex procedures to build specialized CoT datasets \citep{chronological, shanks} or fail to guarantee the causality of the CoT process \citep{thkwhilis_Wat}.
-Consequently, the gains these explicit methods provide for SDLMs are limited, or their utility is restricted to specific application scenarios.
 Our proposed FLAIR framework addresses this gap by enabling continuous cognitive activity during the listening phase.

 \paragraph{Reasoning in Language Models} Large language models achieve complex reasoning through intermediate trajectories, such as chain-of-thought (CoT) \citep{cot}, self-consistency \citep{selfconsistency}, and tree-of-thoughts \citep{tree_of_thought}.
 Specialized paradigms such as program-aided language models (PAL) \citep{pal} and Toolformer \citep{toolformer} further incorporate structured or externalized reasoning steps.
 Nevertheless, these strategies are primarily designed for static text settings and require the full problem context before reasoning can begin.
 Because they rely on non-causal computation and hypothesis revision, such “stop-and-think” mechanisms are fundamentally incompatible with the strict causality and low-latency requirements of real-time conversational streaming.